 His issue now is right shoulder osteoarthritis, which he manages with the same natural products.
 He is back to playing tennis three and four times a week with no drug therapy whatsoever.

-His previous knee joint pain program and right shoulder osteoarthritis self care consists of the following natural supplements (click the bold links for no obligation product information/prices and the unbolded ingredient links for background information):
+His previous knee joint pain program and current right shoulder osteoarthritis self care consists of the following natural supplements (click the bold links for no obligation product information/prices and the unbolded ingredient links for the natural ingredient background information):

 You may want to try one or more of these completely natural supplements in an effort to get away from potentially harmful drugs for knee joint pain.
 I highly recommend them from personal experience.